-Each utility may execute multiple contracts from the solicitation, as long as criteria and process for selection of bids to move to contract negotiation, as well as the contract negotiation process, adheres to a variation on the normal third-party solicitation process, where solicitation plans and processes involve each utility's IE and the results are presented to the PRG in advance of executing the process.
-Each utility should fully leverage the existing third-party solicitation process, including the PRGs and IEs, and should submit by Tier 2 advice letter any contract that meets the threshold criteria in D.18-01-004, by no later than November 15, 2022.
+SDG&E may execute multiple contracts from the solicitation, as long as criteria and process for selection of bids to move to contract negotiation, as well as the contract negotiation process, adheres to the normal third-party solicitation process, where solicitation plans and processes are presented to the PRG and independent evaluator (IE) in advance of executing the process.
+SDG&E should fully leverage the existing third-party solicitation process, including the PRG and IE, and should submit by Tier 2 advice letter any contract that meets the threshold criteria in D.18-01-004, by no later than September 15, 2022.

-We also direct the utility program administrators to prioritize programs that use a pay-for-performance structure in the selection process.
-All projects resulting from the solicitation must be launched (i.e., open for participants) with sufficient lead time, as proposed by the bidder and reviewed by each utility and discussed with the IE and PRG) to ensure installation and operation of energy efficiency measures by August 1, 2023, to achieve energy savings during peak and net peak hours of summer 2023.
+We also direct SDG&E to prioritize programs that use a pay-for-performance structure in the selection process.
+All projects resulting from the solicitation must be launched (i.e., open for participants) with sufficient lead time, as proposed by the bidder and reviewed by SDG&E and discussed with the IE and PRG) to ensure installation and operation of energy efficiency measures by June 1, 2023, to achieve energy savings during peak and net peak hours of summer 2023.